Accessibility in Studies at the ZHAW

 Another problem are the garbage containers.
 You know them e.g. from the train station where there are always several ones standing side by side.
 Each container is intended for something specific, plastic bottles, paper or aluminum, for example.
 At the university, the trash containers are nicely distributed, and as a sighted person you can see pretty quickly where you have to dispose your plastic bottle.
 As a blind person, however, it’s not quite so easy.
 Unless you always use the same one.
 It would be easy to label them additionally with braille.
 To interrupt the train of thought that may come up now, “Well, you could memorize them.”
 No, I can’t.
 The sequence is never the same.
 I have already addressed this as well.

 The issue with the labels can also be found in the rooms.
 Before a new semester begins, I practice finding my way to the rooms with an O&M teacher.
 In this case, O&M stands for orientation and mobility.
 There are teachers who are trained to teach blind people new paths.
 If the rooms were labeled with braille, it would be an immense relief.
 Again, this does not seem too complex to me.
-Most elevators already come with the labels.
+Most lifts already come with the labels.
 That’s the kind of thing I would like to see in new buildings in general, so that you don’t have to discuss at all whether you need braille lettering or not.
 If a sighted person sees a number, it should also be available in braille.

 Something that, in my opinion, is not acceptable at all and should be considered a serious problem, even if the ZHAW is not directly involved: There is a student organization that sends invitations to events and information to all students by email.
 However, this information is only available as an image.
 I don’t know if the people in charge think this is cool, but I haven’t seen anything this bad in my whole career as an accessibility consultant, especially since the pictures don’t even have alternative texts.
 The problem was also already brought up by me last fall.